 It was from sheer brute force—crude but effective.

 As one half of the tree plummeted to the earth, his kunai snapped out and pierced through the bark of the other half—the one still being held by the gigantic fist.
 Using it as leverage to pull himself up on solid footing, Naruto proceeded to summon another clone and with a subtle nod, directed him onwards.
 The half-formed golem construct tried to shake the duo loose from their perch on its now broken bat, but with chakra laced at the bottom of their feet, it proved to be in vain.
 Diving forward, the clone punched through the gigantic fist with a hastily-formed Rasengan; it was more than enough to do the trick as the clone dispelled itself upon contact.

 With a jarring lurch, the trunk started its free-fall.
 He braced himself as it plunged down on the muddy seas.
-Crackling and snapping sounds could be heard as the earth started to envelop the bottom-side of the trunk under its oppressive density, and from where he stood, stuck on an improvised raft in the middle of a violent sea, his adversary drew ever closer.
+Crackling and snapping sounds could be heard as the earth started to draw the bottom-side of the trunk under, and from where he stood, stuck on an improvised raft in the middle of a violent sea, his adversary drew ever closer.

 A particularly violent wave crashed against him, and as if it had a mind of its own, shot up and stretched out, trying to swallow the tree—him included—whole.
 With quick and nimble feet, he moved to avoid the surge as it began a see-saw action that sloped downwards at an acute angle, sinking into the depths of the watery hell.

 He leapt forward to a nearby felled tree and found respite there.
 However, it was brief.
 He was always on the move, never staying in one place long enough for Hoteye to fence him in an isolated area.
 With a quick signal to his clones, he prepared a counter-assault.